Foot & Ankle Fellowship Program

+The URMC Foot and Ankle Fellowship is an ACGME Accredited Fellowship.
 This fellowship offers comprehensive training in the operative and nonoperative management of adolescent and adult foot and ankle disorders.
-Fellows will rotate among three foot and ankle fellowship-trained orthopaedic surgeons.
-Two days a week will be spent in the faculty's private clinics, and two days per week will be spent in the operating room.
+Fellows will rotate among five foot and ankle fellowship-trained orthopaedic surgeons.
+One-two days a week will be spent in the faculty's private clinics, and three to four days per week will be spent in the operating room.
 In addition, Fellows will act as a consultant to the Orthopaedic hospital clinic for patients with foot and ankle problems.
-The Fellow will have one full day one week and one-half the next week for research.
+The Fellow will have one full day for research every other week.

-The Foot and Ankle fellowship is under the direction of three fellowship-trained foot and ankle surgeons:
+The Foot and Ankle fellowship is under the direction of five fellowship-trained foot and ankle surgeons: